Conformal gravity: Four-derivative theories

 to show the difference between general relativity.
 6bc is very small, and so can be ignored.
-The problem is that now c is the total mass-energy of the source, and b is the integral of density, times the distance to source, squared.
-So this is a completely different potential from general relativity and not just a small modification.
+The additional parameters have been argued to explain galactic rotation curves without invoking dark matter.

 The main issue with conformal gravity theories, as well as any theory with higher derivatives, is the typical presence of ghosts, which point to instabilities of the quantum version of the theory, although there might be a solution to the ghost problem.

 An alternative approach is to consider the gravitational constant as a symmetry broken scalar field, in which case you would consider a small correction to Newtonian gravity like this (where we consider $\varepsilon$ to be a small correction):